-Spanning 2200 miles between Springer mountain in Georgia to Mount Katahdin in Maine, the Appalachian Trail is hiked in both sections and in its entirety throughout the season!
-There are portions maintained by the Appalachian Trail Conservancy, making this a great spot to stop in on your hike through, or to start your hike off, or just to learn more about the nature of the area!
+Spanning 2200 miles between Springer Mountain in Georgia to Mount Katahdin in Maine, the Appalachian Trail is hiked in both sections and in its entirety throughout the season!
+There are portions maintained by the Appalachian Trail Conservancy, making this a great spot to stop in on your hike through, start your hike off, or just learn more about the nature of the area!

 Maryland Heights is a scenic overlook featured on a hiking trail, it gives an amazing view of Harpers Ferry and the conjunction of the Shenandoah and Potomac Rivers.